Data Driven Optimization of GPU efficiency for Distributed LLM-Adapter Serving: Introduction

 We evaluate our approach using the widely adopted vLLM framework~\cite{kwon2023efficient} with LoRA adapters~\cite{hu2022lora}.
 To illustrate the generality of the adapter caching problem beyond a single framework, we additionally provide a brief analysis using S-LoRA~\cite{sheng2024slora} in~\ref{appendix: SLoRA}.

-In summary, this work makes the following contributions: \begin{itemize} \item A \textbf{data-driven pipeline to solve the \textit{adapter caching problem}, minimizing the number of GPUs required to serve an anticipated workload} by maximizing per-GPU utilization while avoiding request starvation and memory errors.
-The pipeline integrates a Digital Twin, an ML learning phase, and a greedy allocation algorithm. \item To our knowledge, \textbf{the first Digital Twin that emulates \Gls{LLM}-adapter serving}.
-It runs orders of magnitude faster than the real system while accurately reproducing key performance metrics and efficiently generating synthetic training data for the ML learning phase. \item A \textbf{detailed analysis of the dominant overheads in \Gls{LLM}-adapter serving}, quantifying their interactions under diverse workloads and providing actionable configuration guidelines. \end{itemize}
+In summary, we make the following contributions: \begin{itemize} \item We propose a \textbf{data-driven pipeline for addressing the \textit{adapter caching problem}}, which aims to minimize the number of GPUs required to serve an anticipated workload.
+The approach maximizes per-GPU utilization while preventing request starvation and memory errors.
+The pipeline integrates a Digital Twin, an ML learning phase, and a greedy allocation algorithm.
+Results demonstrate that the proposed solution improves resource efficiency, reducing the number of GPUs required to sustain target workloads by an average of 60\% across evaluated scenarios. \item To the best of our knowledge, we introduce \textbf{the first Digital Twin for \Gls{LLM}-adapter serving}.
+The proposed Digital Twin operates orders of magnitude faster than the real system while accurately reproducing key performance metrics, and enables efficient generation of synthetic data to support the ML phase. \item We provide a \textbf{comprehensive analysis of the dominant overheads in \Gls{LLM}-adapter serving}, quantifying their interactions across diverse workloads and deriving actionable guidelines for system configuration and optimization. \end{itemize}